TNGPS/gameye-sdk-docs/README.md

 After you stared a match you can listen to updates to the match statistics similar as the match state itself.

-If you user one of our SDK's you can listen to updates of the statistics in __real time__ using a `subscription`.
+If you using one of our SDK's you can listen to updates of the statistics in __real time__ using a `subscription`.
 This is the preferred and most convenient way to observe a match.